Last Updated on August 27, 2020 by Editor

 Length

-The longer the board, the more cleanly and smoothly it will travel over the water.
-If you ski, you’ll be familiar with the principle: longer is faster but also more difficult to control.
+The longer the board, the more clean and smoothly it will travel over the water.
+If you ski, you’ll be familiar with the principle: longer is faster but more difficult to control.

 Width

-Wide dimensions slow the board down so if you’re all about speed, you’ll be looking for the narrowest possible board.
-Expect to find racing paddle boards with an average width of 28 inches, or below.
+Wide dimensions slow the board down, so if you’re all about speed, you’ll look for the narrowest possible board.
+Expect to find racing paddle boards with an average width of 28 inches or below.

 Thickness